How to Develop a SaaS Billing System: Best Practices and Strategies

 Every subscription business monitors some key metrics such as monthly recurring revenue (MRR), Churn rate, and Customer Acquisition Cost (CAC), to name a few.
 Your subscriptions data offers a gold mine of insights that you can use to course-correct and align your business to grow.
 Subscription analytics uncover those insights in a single dashboard with a 360° view of your revenue.

 SaaS Billing Architecture

-Modern billing is a complex, constantly evolving system integrated with all enterprise systems: CRM - for working with clients, ERP - for enterprise management, SCADA - when it comes to industrial production, accounting, and analytical systems.
+Modern billing is a complex, constantly evolving system integrated with all enterprise systems: CRM - for working with clients, ERP - for enterprise management, SCADA - for industrial production, accounting, and analytical systems.
 Often, the billing system is integrated with equipment management systems that provide access to services to end-users.
-Billing - integration with banking acquiring systems and public services, this is a personal account and mobile applications.
+Billing - integration with banking acquiring systems and public services, this is a personal account and mobile application.
 Billing is a system that stores and processes the most important business data and does it quickly and reliably.
 If billing stops, the business will also stop working.

 How do you decide which systems are easiest for you to integrate with?
 Everything here is very individual.
 For example, financial management for transportation software requires a different solution than the billing system for retail businesses.
 Our team can help you in this matter with a detailed study of your business.

 The exact cost of a particular project can be called only after an in-depth analysis of the market and determining the platform's main features and quality requirements.
 Developing your own custom money transfer app can be more expensive than creating other software mainly because much attention needs to be paid to security and interoperability with other financial platforms.
 All this requires time and an extraordinary approach.